NeverLAN-CTF/2018_Reversing/100_Hex_Curse/Challenge/README.md

 -----------------------------------------------------------------

 ## Hint 1
-Who put the curse on the Kursty Krab? (lower case)
+Who put the curse on the Kursty Krab? (lower case, no spaces)

 ## Hint 2
 Find the curse and give the name